In This Article

-BONUS: End with an Himalayan Cold Water
+BONUS: End with a Himalayan Cold Water Finish

 For the brave, finish your shower by gradually turning the water from hot to cold.
 Try to end with a two-minute traditional Ayurvedic cold shower, classically performed by all yogis to boost brown fat, lower blood sugar, and stimulate your metabolism to turbo-charge your day with clean and vital energy.7 The science is based on the study of hormeses which suggests that, what doesn’t kill you, makes you stronger!

 With these morning routine shortcuts, you may now have more time to enjoy a health breakfast.
 Breakfast is one of the two most important meals of the day.
 Skip supper if you must, but the importance of a good breakfast and lunch are key to a healthy dinacharya and now backed by new circadian science.8